 Looking forward to 23/24 Children Services has a few exciting projects in motion assisted by Welsh Government grant funding for radical reform.
-These include:- c) Prevention & Inclusion
+These include:

 - The redevelopment of the CWTCH (our supervised family contact service). - The enhanced rapid response and therapeutic offer. - Enhancing our current portfolio of in house fostering and residential provision.